neural75/gqrx-scanner/README.md

 -v, --verbose                Output more information during scan (used for debug).
 Default: false --help                       This help message.

+Examples:
+./gqrx-scanner -m bookmark --min 430000000 --max 431000000 --tags "DMR|Radio Links"
+	Performs a scan using Gqrx bookmarks, monitoring only the frequencies tagged with "DMR" or "Radio Links" in the range 430MHz-431MHz ./gqrx-scanner --min 430000000 --max 431000000 -d 3 Performs a sweep scan from frequency 430MHz to 431MHz, using a delay of 3 secs as idle time after a signal is lost, restarting the sweep loop when this time expires

 ```

 ## Interactive Commands